 The amount of calls depends I may go a week without a call (rural area), and then I may have 3 calls in over a one or two-hour span.
 I’ve learned that one no two scenes are the same, and I’ve also learned that you must deal with everyone differently.
 You may have just a patient at one scene and the next you may have the patient and the whole family there or bystanders.
 You must focus on the patient, but be mindful of the people and scenery.
 I’ve also learned that you must access the scene for safety.3.
 Why have you chosen to train children for first aid?

 I feel kids need to be trained, because of the simple fact you don’t know what is going to happen at any time.
 You could have a school shooting, a car wreck, or a parent, family, friend, or strangers having problems and they may be the difference in someone living or dying.
-I also know they are the future of fire/rescue service, so I want them to start getting a sense for it and to become our leaders.4.
+I also know they are the future of fire/rescue service, so I want them to start getting a sense of it and to become our leaders.4.
 What are the basic maneuvers and general knowledge in terms of first aid and emergency preparedness anyone should know?

 Everyone needs to know CPR and basic first aid, emergency numbers, emergency plans for different situations.
 They also need to know how to check for a pulse and breathing.
 I think everyone needs a good emergency kit on hand like the ones we got from Protect Life.5.
 What is your advice for anyone when preparing for an emergency or other life-threatening situation?